TRISEP-2025-ML-tutorials/trisep-2025-ml-tutorials.github.io/index.md

 On Friday you will compile and analyze your results.
 We will dedicate 45 min at the end of the session for rapid-fire presentation.
 Each group will be given 3 minutes to present their results.

 ### People
-The materials were prepared by Felic Cormier, Daniel Duque, Javier Quetzalcoatl Toledo Marín and Marco Valente + Wojtek Fedorko.
+The materials were prepared by Felic Cormier, Daniel Duque, Javier Quetzalcoatl Toledo Marín, Marco Valente Zhengcheng Tao + Wojtek Fedorko.
 Most of us will be in the room during the tutorials.
 Please feel free to get any one of us for any questions.